mieburungdara/teleXweb/IMPLEMENTATION_STEPS.md

 3.  **Build Notifications System:** Create the controller and views for users to manage their notification rules.
 4.  **Update Core Logic:** Modify the file upload processing logic to check for and trigger custom notifications.

+### Phase 6: Polish & User Experience

+1.  **Implement i18n:** Create language files and integrate CodeIgniter's Language Class throughout the web UI and bot responses.
+2.  **Implement Theming:** Develop the CSS and JavaScript for the light/dark theme switcher.
+3.  **Build Onboarding Flow:** Create the tutorial for new users (either via bot messages or a web UI tour).